-In April 2023, the standard rate of corporation tax increased from 19% to 25% and, accordingly, the average standard rate for this financial year has been 24%.
-The increase in the standard rate has caused a step up in the Group's effective tax rate to 25.8% (2023: 19.7%).
+This year we have continued to feel the impact of the increase in the standard rate of corporation tax from 19% to 25% in April 2023.
+As a result of this change, the average rate of corporation tax last year was 24%, whilst, this year, the full impact of this change has taken effect with the standard rate being 25% for the whole period.
+The Group's effective rate of corporation tax this year was 26.8% (2024: 25.8%).
 The effective rate of the Group is always higher than the standard rate due to the level of investment we make in providing networking opportunities in social environments for our lawyers, which are disallowable for corporation tax purposes.